OpenJobDescription/openjd-model-for-python/DEVELOPMENT.md

 Another convention that we are adopting in this package is that all functions/methods that are a part of the package's external interface should refrain from using positional-or-keyword arguments.
-All arguments should be keyword-only unless the argument name has no true external meaning (e.g. arg1, arg2, etc for `min`).
+All arguments should be keyword-only unless the argument name has no true external meaning (e.g. arg1, arg2, etc. for `min`).
 Benefits of this convention are:

 1. All uses of the public APIs of this package are forced to be self-documenting; and
 2. The benefits set forth in PEP 570 ( https://www.python.org/dev/peps/pep-0570/#problems-without-positional-only-parameters ).